New Mrs. Maine America Crowned

 The new Mrs. Maine America 2017 is Cynthia Peters from Gorham.
 She and her husband Jack have been married for 7 years and have 2 sons, ages 2 and 4.
-Cynthia is a Stay at Home Mom and volunteers with The Dream Factory and Gorham Cares Organizations.
-She will represent Maine at the 41st Annual Mrs. America Pageant this August in Las Vegas.
+Cynthia is a former Quality Control Engineer and is currently a Stay at Home Mom.
+She volunteers with The Dream Factory and Gorham Cares Organizations.
+Cynthia will represent Maine at the 41st Annual Mrs. America Pageant this August in Las Vegas.

 The pageant was held at The Double Tree by Hilton Hotel in South Portland on April 30th.
 15 married women from all parts of Maine competed for this prestigious title, after spending many months preparing for competition and volunteering within their communities.